DollEyedJunkie/HADIZIA/README.md

 ## LICENCE
-This mod was created and organized by - Derek
+This mod was created and organized by - Midori

 ```